javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 Changing a class is one of the most often actions in scripts.

-In the ancient time, there was a limitation in Javascript: a reserved word like `"class"` could not be an object property.
+In the ancient time, there was a limitation in JavaScript: a reserved word like `"class"` could not be an object property.
 That limitation does not exist now, but at that time it was impossible to have a `"class"` property, like `elem.class`.

 So for classes the similar-looking property `"className"` was introduced: the `elem.className` corresponds to the `"class"` attribute.